BenDavies1218/BenDavies1218/README.md

 <img align="left" alt="Sass" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/sass/sass-original.svg" style="padding-right:10px;"/><br><br>

 <p>
 Proficient in both front-end and back-end development technologies, including HTML5, CSS3, JavaScript, React.js, Node.js, Python, flask, Rest-API's, SQL and NoSQL databases.
 I'm a Certified AWS cloud practitioner, thus am capable of developing, deploying and managing cloud applications on AWS.
-While AWS I'm certified with AWS I'm more than happy to learn other cloud service providers such as Azure and GCP should my job require it.
-I'm Committed to staying in touch with current and emerging technologies in the IT industry to be the dev I can be.
+While I'm certified with AWS I'm more than happy to learn other cloud service providers such as Azure and GCP should my job require it.
+I'm Committed to staying in touch with current and emerging technologies in the every cahnging IT industry.
 I am fimiliar with Agile project management and embrass all of its methodologies, I'm seeking to be part of a dymanic team where I can contribute my knowledge and skillset to drive projects forward while exceeding clients expectations.
 </p>

-- ⚡ Fun fact: ...
+- ⚡ Fun fact
+    - dog 🐶

 <!---
 BenDavies1218/BenDavies1218 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.